-The AHP model was then calibrated to research sites within each of the three major coconut production zones (Figure 1), using a range of climate models1.
+The AHP model was then calibrated to sites within each of the major coconut production zones (Figure 1), using a range of climate models.
 Predictability of each of the 16 climate models was compared with the base year 2010 to find the best suitable model.
 However, with the disparities of the predicted climatic conditions, the average outcome of the 16 models was used to generate the future climatic conditions and 99 replicates for each site were obtained for smoothing the data.
-Two future climatic scenarios (from the IPCC) for 2020, 2030 and 2050 were considered (rpc2.6 and rpc8.5).
+Two future climatic scenarios for 2020, 2030 and 2050 were considered.

-The estimated yield estimates under the two designated climate scenarios for the three production zones are shown in Appendix Table 2.
+The estimated yield estimates under the two designated climate scenarios for the three production zones are shown in Table 3.
 Based on these results, a yield decline is expected in the wet zone with the expected increase of maximum temperature; yield is expected to increase in the intermediate dry zone with the expected precipitation increase (rainfall is a limiting factor in the intermediate dry zone compared to the wet zone); and yield in the intermediate wet zone is not expected to be influenced by the expected climate.